 If we don't have buttermilk in the fridge, the closest substitute would be another dairy product with a little acidity added — milk with a spoonful of lemon juice or white vinegar does the job quite nicely.
 This mixture won't get as thick and creamy as buttermilk, but it will perform its role in the batter just as well.
 Incidentally, yogurt or sour cream thinned with milk (or plain water, in a pinch) also work well as buttermilk substitutes.

-Thank goodness for buttermilk substitutes.
-Because a good pancake craving should never go unsatisfied.
-Here's how to do it:
+Thank goodness for buttermilk substitutes, because a good pancake craving should never go unsatisfied.

 Makes 1 cup, recipe can be halved, doubled, or tripled as needed